ihsotas0/Interfaced/journal.md

 A man, *Yogi*, who spent thousands of years h-clocked reading political theory and related literature, including current events, came to this simply conclusion:
 "Kill whitey."

+## 2024-09-14

+The Cybernetic Model is a manifold which is the nearly perfect approximation function for creating other accurate manifolds for certain cases.
+It perfectly tunes other models, but, at the same time, it's manifold --- which is already perfect --- is expanded to include a unique "Person" which arises from the entropy of the stochastic combination of all the other models of the artificial consciousness (AC).

+Unified Theory of Intelligence is ***DIFFERENT*** from Unified Theory of Everything --- (Pickerism???)